ukihot/bakery-text-2/README.md

 - `help` : Display available commands for the current section.
 - `ls`   : Observe the current state.
-- `rest` : Allow employees to rest and recover from fatigue.
+- `rest` : Allow equipment to recover and maintain optimal performance.

 ## NIGIWAI